jkitsao/devhook-engineering-blog/_posts/reactive-mpesa-stk-webhooks.md

 4. Broadcast the result via **WebSockets** to the frontend or POS terminal.
 5. The UI updates instantly — no refresh, no polling, no "try again later."

-### Enter WebSockets: Real-Time Payments 🚀

-Here's the better way:

-1. When you initiate the STK Push, **store the `MerchantRequestID`** from Daraja.
-2. The backend listens for Daraja's **callback webhook**.
-3. When the webhook arrives, **match the `MerchantRequestID`** to the one stored.
-4. Broadcast the result via **WebSockets** to the frontend or POS terminal.
-5. The UI updates instantly — no refresh, no polling, no "try again later."

 I've written about two solid implementations for this:

 - **Using [Devhooks Sync](https://devhooks.live/docs/sync)**: Devhooks provides a **built-in WebSocket sync feature** that lets your app **subscribe to webhook events** in real-time without writing extra infra.
 As soon as Daraja sends a callback, your frontend gets the update instantly. _(link for docs)_